 • Tires with DOT treadwear rating under 140

 • Non-stock mass airflow meters, camshafts, downpipes, removed catalytic converter

 • Non-stock-size brake rotors or calipers (stock-size replacements OK in Stock)

 One of the continuing challenges facing our program is the high cost of facility rentals.
 With real estate in Southern California being valuable, our autocross events cost more to run than in other States.
 We are working hard to hold the line on entry fees to keep the events accessible to everybody.
 To help with that effort, if you know of a location we could use, with an empty lot of at least 750,000 sq ft, please email us.
 Our committee is always open to investigating new venues and opportunities!

 We are an all volunteer, non profit organization.
 As always we are in need of volunteers to help us organize and run the events.
-There are many perks to volunteering and anybody interested should contact the Autocross Committee.
+There are many perks to volunteering and any one interested should contact the Autocross Committee.